replicatedhq/replicated-docs/docs/release-notes/rn-app-manager.md

 ## 1.113.0

 :::important
-In KOTS 1.113.0 and later, you might see the error: `"failed to verify and update license: requested channel not found in latest license"` if the channel slug in your `kots install` command does not match the license's assigned channel.
-You can resolve this error by ensuring that the channel slug in the `kots install` command matches the channel where the license is assigned.
+In KOTS 1.113.0 and later, an installation error can occur if you use the `kots install` command without specifying a channel slug _and_ the license used to install does not have access to the Stable channel.
 For more information, see [Breaking Change](#breaking-changes-1-113-0) below.
 :::

 Released on August 9, 2024